PavelLitv/PavelLitv/README.md

 - 👋 Hi, I’m @Pavel Litvinenko
-- 👀 I am interested in testing
+- 👀 I'm learning java
 - 🌱 I work as a QA Engineer.
 - 📫 - How to contact me by telegram @PavelLi1980